ayushi-the-troll/ayushi-the-troll/README.md

-## Hey, my name is Ayushi 👋
+## hey, my name is ayushi 👋
 - preferred pronouns: she/her
-- currently working on cybersecurity, Athena Award, and Aurora Hackathon 💖
+- currently working on cybersecurity, athena award, and aurora hackathon 💖
+- also currently interested in fantasy reading recs

 <!--
 **ayushi-the-troll/ayushi-the-troll** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.